"Though it moves like a living thing, anyone can tell it lacks a soul... not to mention mercy."

-- Pokemon Black And White introduces Golett and its evolution Golurk, which are clay golems possessed by a ghost.
-Physically their designs mainly harken back to early Humongous Mecha like Tetsujin28, but Golurk's design does contain a nifty Shout Out to the Golem of Prague with the crack in his chest held shut by a piece of metal.
+- Pokémon Black and White introduces Golett and its evolution Golurk, which are clay golems possessed by a ghost.
+Physically their designs mainly harken back to early Humongous Mecha like Tetsujin28, but Golurk's design does contain a nifty Shout-Out to the Golem of Prague with the crack in his chest held shut by a piece of metal.

-- The Golems from Wild ARMs, particularly 1/Alter Code F and 3.
+- The Golems from Wild Arms, particularly 1/Alter Code F and 3.
 Most turn against their creators.

 - Warcraft 3 had a range of golems much like Dungeons & Dragons.
 Mud Golems could slow enemies, while the other versions tend to be tougher and can throw rocks to damage and stun.

 - Golems also appear in World of Warcraft.
 They often appear in Titan ruins or alongside Dark Iron dwarfs (who have a large factory dedicated to creating golems in their capital).
 Blood Elfs use arcane golems, which are a Magitech version.
 The Drakkari Trolls construct mojo-powered stone Colossi, which are later used by the Zandalari.